 Kansas State University, (K-State) was founded in 1863.
 K-State has 60 academic departments in nine colleges.
 K-State has a student body of 23,500 in the undergraduate and graduate programs.
 K-State is noted for its Physics Department and the James R. MacDonald Laboratory for research in atomic, molecular and optical physics.
 Also, notable research institutes include, The Natural Gas Machinery Lab, TRIGA Mark II Nuclear Research Facility and S.M.A.R.T.
 Laboratory.

-(Phys.org) -- Even alternative energy technologies can sometimes be a little greener, according to a Kansas State University graduate student's research.
+Sometimes even batteries can use a boost of energy, according to the focus of a Kansas State University graduate student's research.

 Two Kansas State University researchers focusing on rice genetics are providing a better understanding of how pathogens take over a plant's nutrients.

 (Phys.org) -- Afghanistan's growing economy is spurring more industrialization, but a severe energy shortage in the country threatens that progress.

 A new study may help scientists produce better climate-resistant corn and other food production plants by putting a spin on the notion that we are what we eat.

 Summer just wouldn't be complete without mosquitoes nipping at exposed skin.
 Or would it?
 Research conducted by a Kansas State University team may help solve a problem that scientists and pest controllers have been itching ...

 (Phys.org) -- The use of technology in the classroom is growing beyond computers to improve student learning, according to a Kansas State University education technology expert.